 Note: The asylum process is one of many parts of the U.S. immigration system that have been significantly changed in the wake of the novel coronavirus 2019 (COVID-19) pandemic.
 As of March 20, 2020, all new asylum seekers have been denied access to the asylum process and are being immediately returned to either Mexico or their country of origin.
 With few exceptions, unaccompanied children (UACs) are also being returned to their countries of origin without a credible fear screening or access to due process.
 Under the new COVID-19 guidelines, UACs undergo standard processing procedure only in situations where return is not feasible, where there are signs of illness, or when human trafficking is suspected.
+For a more thorough description of the state of the U.S. asylum system as of October 2020, see this blog post by National Immigration Forum President and CEO Ali Noorani.

 Who is an asylee?